 The first line of defense is making sure that managers have a resource for what to do if they think that abuse is happening.
 This means having a policy in place for what happens if abuse is suspected and if abuse is proven.
 Some good advice is to establish procedures for employees to use if they need time off, from call-in procedures to how to request longer leave.
 The next step is to track all leave properly.
 Automated timekeeping software is useful for this and will reduce the administrative burden on HR and on managers.

 In general, however, combating leave abuse might be just about staying in communication with employees and about building a workplace culture that makes employees want to come to work so that aren’t actively trying to avoid the job.
 From a stress-free workplace to providing reimbursements as a benefit to establishing policies that improve compliance, there are several steps that employers and managers can take that can go a long way in creating a positive workplace energy.

-What To Look For In Leave Management Software Or A Leave Management System
+What To Look For In absence management software Or A Leave Management System

 The common thread between each of these problems seems to be time tracking software combined with absence management software.
-Here’s what makes for effective leave management software and capabilities you should look for when you’re researching your options:
+Here’s what makes for in the best leave management software and what capabilities you should look for when you’re researching your options: